saturn597/StuntCopter/README.md

 Thank you Duane Blehm!

+## Changes

+So far just a couple of changes to the original:
+- Runs in Turbo Pascal instead of TML Pascal.
+- Added an "Initial difficulty" dialog.
+Select under "Options > Initial difficulty..".
+You can change the initial wagon speed, or the gravity, or both.

 ## Using these files
 Accessing and using these files may be somewhat tricky.
 Some of the software needed is decades old.